Foorack/httpse-ruleset-generator/README.md

 # Roadmap

 [X] Step 1: Create prototype as working example.
-[ ] Step 2: Stablise and finish for general use.
+[ ] Step 2: Stabilise and finish for general use.
-[ ] Step 3: Possbily merge into the main EFForg/https-everywhere project.
+[ ] Step 3: Possibly merge into the main EFForg/https-everywhere project.

 # To-Do List